Lords of Acid: History

 Their fifth album Deep Chills was released on 10 April 2012.
 Tracks on the album included "Children of Acid", "Paranormal Energy" with Zak Bagans, and "Pop That Tooshie" with Alana Evans.

 In 2017, Lords of Acid re-released their back catalogue of albums through Metropolis Records as Special Remastered Band Editions, the albums featured bonus tracks selected from B-sides from singles with artwork re-designed by artist/producer Jo-Z Lords.
 In 2018, Lords of Acid released their sixth album Pretty in Kink following a successful Kickstarter campaign.

+In late November 2024, manager Marc Jordan teased the next LP saying “The album will feature vocals from a well-known American female vocalist, known for her groundbreaking stage presence and powerhouse vocals.”
+On January 3rd, 2025, this was revealed to be former Butcher Babies vocalist, Carla Harvey.

+Ruth McArdle died in December 2024.

-Lords of Acid's soundtrack credits include Austin Powers: The Spy Who Shagged Me, Sliver, Strange Days, Bad Lieutenant, Paparazzi, Virtuosity and Sucker Punch.
+Lords of Acid's soundtrack credits include Austin Powers: The Spy Who Shagged Me, Sliver, Strange Days, Bad Lieutenant, Paparazzi, Virtuosity, Sucker Punch, and Mortal Kombat.